 - technical education (1- to 3-year programs),

-- undergraduate education (4–5 years) and
+- undergraduate education (4 and 5 years) and

 - graduate education (specializations, diplomas, master's degrees, and doctorates).